szilard/ml-prod/README.md

 Models can be tuned by search in the hyperparameter space (grid or random search, Bayesian optimization methods etc.)

-Performance can be increased further by ensembling several models (averaging, stacking etc.)
+Performance can be often increased further by ensembling several models (averaging, stacking etc.), but drawbacks/tradeoffs (increased complexity in deploying such models)